YanielRamos/holbertonschool-AirBnB_clone/README.md

 ## Environment :computer:
-The console was developed in Ubuntu 20.04LTS using python3 (version 3.8.5).
+The console was developed in:

-### Further information :bookmark_tabs:
-For further information on python version, and documentation visit [python.org](https://www.python.org/).
+OS: Ubuntu 20.04LTS
+compiler: python3 (version 3.8.5)
+Language: Python
+Style guidenes: pycodestyle(version 2.7.*

 ## Requirements :memo:
 Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 20.04, python3 and pep8 style corrector.